Skip to main content

 IOCImmediate or Cancel.

-GTDNot supported by OKX.
-Use strategy-managed GTD.
+GTDNot supported by OKX API.

-GTD (Good Till Date) time in force: OKX does not support GTD time in force through their API.
-If you need GTD functionality, you should use Nautilus's strategy-managed GTD feature instead, which will handle the order expiration by canceling the order at expiry.
+If you need GTD functionality, you must use Nautilus's strategy-managed GTD feature, which will handle the order expiration by canceling the order at the specified expiry time.

 Batch operations